alexiscarbillet/ac-electricity/docs/index.md

 - **physical signals**: explains the science behind electricity.

+- **resistors**: explains the different kind electrical resistors and their use.

 - **semi-conductors**: about their proprieties and how they are used.

 You can find some explanations about [how electricity was discovered and then used through time](history.md).